datalimited/ensembles/text/ms.md

 What do we do when multiple ecological models give different impressions of population status?
-Any single model is unlikely to perform best across all populations.
+Any single model is unlikely to perform best across all species, exploitation dynamics, and statuses.
 Ensemble methods from the fields of machine learning and climate science provide a powerful tool to optimally leverage the information contained in multiple ecological models.